IBM/cpdctl/README_command_reference.md

     The maximum length is `50` characters.
 The minimum length is `8` characters.

+`--settings` (<a href="#cli-settings-entity-example-schema-space">`SettingsEntity`</a>)
+:   Space settings.
+This JSON option can instead be provided by setting individual fields with other options.
+It is mutually exclusive with those options.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--settings=@path/to/file.json`.

 `--stage` (<a href="#cli-stage-request-example-schema-space">`StageRequest`</a>)
 :   Space production and stage name.
 This JSON option can instead be provided by setting individual fields with other options.
 It is mutually exclusive with those options.